Charmis of Marseilles

 It is said that he charged a client two hundred thousand sesterces for his services.
 He also practiced outside Rome, probably in his native Massilia.
 After some dealings with a "sick man from the provinces" he was fined a million sesterces by Claudius, who also exiled him.

 Nonetheless, according to Pliny, he quickly regained a fortune while in exile in Gaul and after his return in Rome.
 It is thought that Charmis of Marseilles and the "Charmes" mentioned in Galen's On Antidoctes are the same person.
-Thus, thanks to Galen we known that he also treated women.
+Thus, thanks to Galen we know that he also treated women.
 An antidote used by him had several benefits, including effectiveness for menstrual problems, as well as the pain-free expulsion of the embryo.